Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Quantum Programs

-(together with linearity), meaning that the position shifts according to the state of coin $q$.
-Intuitively, the quantum walk repeatedly behaves as follows: \begin{enumerate} \item Perform measurement $N$ to see whether the system is at position $0$. \item If it is at $0$, then terminate; otherwise, apply Hadamard gate $H$ to quantum coin $q$ and then move the position according shift operation $S$ and goto step \ref{qw_loop}. \end{enumerate} Formally, it can be written as quantum program:
+(together with linearity), meaning that the position shifts one position to the left or to the right according to the state $|L\rangle$ or $|R\rangle$ of coin $q$.
+Intuitively, the quantum walk repeatedly behaves as follows: \begin{enumerate} \item Perform measurement $N$ to see whether the system is at position $0$. \item If it is at $0$, then terminate; otherwise, apply Hadamard gate $H$ to quantum coin $q$ in order to generate an equal superposition of the directions Left and Right, and then move the position according to shift operation $S$ and goto step \ref{qw_loop}. \end{enumerate} Formally, it can be written as a quantum program: